 Immerse yourself in Capitol Hill’s ecosystem to learn how ethics, the government and law interact to form America’s center of political and legal power.

 Capitol Hill is the seat of power for the U.S. federal government, comprising the U.S. Senate, Congress, Supreme Court, many federal agencies, non-governmental organizations and other politically powerful groups.
 In this Exploration, students will learn how government, law and ethics interact to form America’s political and legal systems and power structure.
-Students will explore how the abstract idea of “the law” functions on the ground, delve into the inner workings of the government and learn what it takes for the Times reporters to cover all that happens on the Hill.
+Students will explore how the abstract idea of “the law” functions on the ground, delve into the inner workings of the government and develop an in-depth understanding of how they interact and impact each other.

 Cost and Session Information

 Term 2: June 21 - July 2

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.